beyarkay/masters-thesis/src/05_results.md

 unbalanced SVMs.
 This follows from the extra computation required to calculate and apply a weight to every observation.

+TODO: why is the plateau for fit time at the same C value as the plateau for f1-score?

 There is no relationship between the inference time and the class weight nor the inference time and the regularisation coefficient C. This is to be expected, as neither hyperparameter is used to perform inference.